jenkinsci/blueocean-plugin/blueocean-rest/README.md

 # Usage

-Note: all data POSTed much be JSON to avoid needing a crumb.
+## Crumbs

+To avoid needing a crumb to POST data, the header "Content-Type: application/json" must be used.

 ## Run BlueOcean plugin